RajDkJangam/cevoaustralia.github.io/content/post/2018-01-29-introduction-to-r.markdown

     Luckily R exists and can do the job really well!

-    In this post I'll run through some of the features of R and produce a nicely formatted CSV of on demand EC2 pricing data.
+    In this post I'll run through some of the features of R and produce a nicely formatted CSV of on-demand EC2 pricing data.
 ---

 R is great for doing any kind of slicing and dicing with data.
 However the barrier to entry can be high, especially for people that come from a non-data background.
-I know that it took me quite some time to grasp just how R does it's magic.
+I know that it took me quite some time to grasp just how R does its magic.
 When you do though, it really is a "that's damn awesome" moment.

-Rather than running through all of the basics of R, I put together a script that takes you through some of the features of R in the context of analysing EC2 pricing data.
+Rather than running through all of the basics of R, I put together a script that takes you through some of the features in the context of analysing EC2 pricing data.

 The script in the code block below can run from beginning to end by an R interpreter.
-However I would suggest to get the most from it run each command one at a time, look at the output and perhapd have a look at the documentation for the commands run.
+However I would suggest that to get the most from it, run each command one at a time, look at the output and perhaps have a look at the documentation for the commands run.
 RStudio provides a really nice (and free) development environment to use.
 You can get it from here: https://www.rstudio.com

-So after you've installed RStudio, dive into the script below!
+So, after you've installed RStudio, dive into the script below!

 ```
 ## R pricing fun